Welcome to Wansui

 "You know why they call him 'Big Smile'?
 Not because of his cheery fucking personality."

-A quiet, sullen and humourless highbinder, and perhaps one of the most dangerous cutthroats in Wanshui, second only to Koban himself.
+A quiet, sullen and humourless highbinder, and perhaps one of the most dangerous cutthroats in Wansui, second only to Koban himself.
 A thick, jagged scar runs prominently across his neck.
 Big smile indeed...

 Big Fatso